3 JUN 2025

 Key Features

-Full board covers the essentials: three set meals each day.
+A full board meal plan covers the essentials: three set meals each day.
 Guests cannot access snacks, in-between drinks, or extras like cocktails and poolside treats.
 Unlike all-inclusive plans, it’s a no-frills option focused purely on scheduled dining.

 This plan suits travelers who enjoy routine and plan to spend much of their day off-property.
 While convenient, it’s worth remembering that additional food and drinks will incur separate charges.